 - Bake for 10 to 12 minutes, or until lightly browned.

-- You can use corn or flour tortillas, but I have found the extra thin corn tortillas have the best taste and resemble ones from a Mexican restaurant.
+- You can use corn or flour tortillas, but I have found the extra thin corn tortillas have the best taste just like in my easy recipe for tostadas and resemble ones from a Mexican restaurant.

 - Make sure to keep the oil right around 340-350°F. If you notice the oil getting too hot, turn it off for a minute.
 If you it’s lower, then turn the heat up.
 Don’t walk away at this point!